-In addition, his work is in public and private collections, including those of the Art for Healing Program at University Medical Center of Princeton at Plainsboro, NJ; the Hamilton House Museum in Clifton, NJ; The Ridgewood Art Institute Permanent Collection and the United Methodist Church in Ridgewood, NJ.
+In addition, his work is in public and private collections including those of the Art for Healing Program at University Medical Center of Princeton at Plainsboro, NJ; The Hamilton House Museum in Clifton, NJ; the Ridgewood Art Institute Permanent Collection and the United Methodist Church in Ridgewood, NJ.
 His artwork has raised money for charitable organizations such as the Make-A-Wish Foundation, Table-to-Table Food Bank Network and the LAM Foundation.

 Mr. Popadics is the recipient of numerous national awards.
 He has received the Edgar A. Whitney Memorial Award from the Hudson Valley Art Association; the Silver Medal of Honor from the New Jersey Watercolor Society; and the Grumbacher Gold Medal from the California Watercolor Association.
 He is a Signature Member of the American Watercolor Society and an elected member of five art organizations.
-He has been featured many times in American Artist and The Artist’s Magazines.
+He has been featured many times in American Artist and The Artist’s magazines.

-Mr. Popadics is a Past-President of the New Jersey Watercolor Society.
+Joel is First Vice President of the American Watercolor Society and Past-President of the New Jersey Watercolor Society.
 He is an executive board member and the education director of the Ridgewood Art Institute where he also teaches painting and drawing to adults and children.
 During the summer, he leads outdoor painting workshops to various locations in the United States and Europe.
 He has been a guest lecturer at Parsons School of Design and The King’s College in New York City.

 Born in Passaic County, NJ in 1961, Joel received a BFA from the School of Visual Arts in New York.
 He has also studied painting with Arthur F. Maynard and John Phillip Osborne.
 He resides in Wayne, NJ with his wife Patricia and their two children.